hetiansu5/urlquery/README.md

 ### Attention
-- For Map structure, Marshal support map[Basic]Basic|Complex, but Unmarshal just support map[Basic]Basic
+- For Map structure, Marshal supports map[Basic]Basic|Complex, but Unmarshal just supports map[Basic]Basic
-- default: disable ignoring encoding Zero-value from struct.
-When it is enabled, consistency problem should be evaluated in your project
+- Default: disable ignoring encoding Zero-value of struct.
+When it is enabled, consistency should be evaluated in your project
-- Remember it: Byte is actually uint8, Rune is actually int32
+- Remember that: Byte is actually uint8, Rune is actually int32

 ### License